What Is Gushu Tea?

 Gushu Tea refers to tea made from ancient tea trees more specifically greater than 100 years old typically 100–300+ years old, and in rare cases approaching 1,000 years old.

 The common misconception is that tea is grown as a uniform row of waist high pruned bushes.
-It’s a familiar image but this is not how tea was originally harvested and grown.
+It’s a familiar image and largely true for most products but this is not how tea was originally harvested and grown.
 With industrialisation and the commodification of tea this is the case however tea was originally grown in forest gardens within biodiverse ecosystems, thriving as part of a balanced, natural environment.

 Whilst they may look dramatically different Gushu Tea Trees are the same plant species (camellia sinensis) as plantation tea bushes.
 The difference is only in the age of the tree, size and the way they are grown and managed.
 Gushu Tea Trees produce the same black, green, white and oolong teas you enjoy.